rstudio/rsconnect/cran-comments.md

-## CRAN check results
+## Summary

-Test errors reported in r-patched-linux-x86_64 against public Internet resources are now skipped.
+* CRAN test errors reported in r-patched-linux-x86_64 against public Internet resources are now skipped.
+* Addresses a couple issues encountered by users with the previous release.

 ## R CMD check results